adaltas/node-nikita/src/db/schema/index.coffee.md

 ## Options

 * `admin_username`
   The login of the database administrator.
-It should have credentials to create accounts.
 * `admin_password`
-  The password of the database administrator. provided.
+  The password of the database administrator.
 * `database` (String)
   The database name where the schema is created.
 * `engine`
   The engine type, can be MySQL or PostgreSQL.
 Default to MySQL
 * `host`
   The hostname of the database
 * `port`
   Port to the associated database
 * `schema`
   New schema name.
 * `owner` Array or String
   The Schema owner.
 Alter Schema if schema already exists.

 ## Create Schema example